 The Gulf Stream is a warm current of water that starts at the Gulf of Mexico and West Indies, and flows up to Northern Europe.
 This warm water in turn creates a warmer climate on land, which is why despite being at the same latitude, Alaska and Scotland have quite different climates.

 Glaciers are important in relation to water in many ways.
 Another is that glaciers high up in the mountains can provide freshwater that grows from streams into rivers which many people, animals and plant rely on.
-The river Ganges which is very important to people in India is one of these rivers, starting at the Gangotri glacier in the Himalayas.
-Losing glaciers would mean losing the amount of freshwater available for creatures to sustain themselves, as once it has reached the oceans this freshwater will become salty and unpalatable.
+The river Ganges, which is very important to people in India for all kinds of aspects of life, is one of these rivers.
+It starts at the Gangotri glacier in the Himalayas and so the millions of people downstream relying on it are strongly affected by what happens to this glacier.
+Losing glaciers in many places would mean less freshwater would be available for creatures to sustain themselves, as once it reaches the oceans this freshwater will become salty and unpalatable.

 These downsides are all dependent on if glaciers are melting at a faster rate.
 Are they?
 Unfortunately many are yes, from those on top of Mount Kilimanjaro being replenished too slowly from lack of precipitation, to spectacularly giant hunks of Antarctica (one which was 160 square miles in size) breaking off and melting into the ocean.
 However, for full disclosure there are some areas where glaciers are growing, such as where increasing temperatures are actually causing more snowfall, allowing the glaciers to replenish faster and get bigger.
 This is currently happening in the Upper Indus River Basin in Pakistan.